Cheap or expensive piano teacher? How to choose

 Now I want to insist on one or two things:

 - If your teacher asks for regularity and regular payment, just remember that if you want a professional then you have to pay for that!
-That’s the way our society works.
-If a musician can’t earn enough money to carry on with his/her activity then that musician will have to do that on a Sunday afternoon after his/her other job and trust me, you don’t want this if you want to have a good level of teaching!
-You can’t have the cake, the money for the cake, the business, the girl selling the cake, and a very expansive car!
 Learning piano (music) requires regularity, commitment otherwise you will learn nothing!
-The satisfaction is the progress you achieve by investing in what you do!
-If you think the other way then you need to take your head out of the sand!
+Satisfaction is the progress you achieve by investing in what you do!

 You can’t play like a “professional” after a year or play a Chopin study really well after a year.
 Music is a skill, there is no shortcut.
 This is called fake advertising!
 A bit like those adverts:

-If you don’t fall for that type of advert then don’t sign up for the piano package that process you to be a Mozart.2 after 6 months!
+If you don’t fall for that type of advert then don’t sign up for the piano package that promises you to be a Mozart.2 after 6 months!

 Also, investing in a very expansive app that should help you to learn the piano perfectly is a myth!

-I hope you will have a lot of fun with your piano playing and please if you think that this article is helpful, then SHARE IT SHARE IT and SHARE IT AGAIN!
+I hope you will have a lot of fun with your piano playing and please if you think that this article is helpful, then SHARE IT and SHARE IT AGAIN!